ddc-java-14/giggle/docs/index.md

   * Could have a picture of a person laughing.

-  * Sound effect would be laughter coming out of the laughing persons mouth.
+  * Sound effect plays after new joke displays.

   * A picture of a cartoon laughing dog icon for the app.